City of Davis, CA

 Do NOT mix used motor oil with antifreeze, brake fluid, or other non-oil liquids or solids.

-Bring contaminated oil and other automotive fluids to a Household Hazardous Waste Drop-off event.
+Bring contaminated oil and other automotive fluids to Household Hazardous Waste Drop-Off.

 OIL CONTAINERS: When possible, keep waste in its tightly sealed original container.
 Label any material that is not in its original container.
 Do not use leaking containers.
 If a container is leaking, place the entire contents into a tightly sealed, labeled plastic container.